Lakheni26/ACNEAIDAPP/README.md

 # ACNEAIDAPP
  Download + Run the ACNEAIDAPP.JAR file to begin :)

+_By the way, I've attached the .java  main class & GUI class files incase you'd like to view the code for this app_
  INSTRUCTIONS:

 1.)
 Acne Area: Enter one of the following: forehead, cheeks, or chin.
 (Any other input will prompt a recommendation to consult a dermatologist)